Batangas LNG Terminal

 Onshore facilities include a Jetty Monitoring Building and Facilities Control Room founded on piled foundation slabs and incorporating all associated services and civil infrastructure.

-A 24” HP Gas Pipeline approximately 1.3 km in length transports gas from the Loading Platform to the Gas Receiving Facility which comprises a piled metering area and includes 4 metering stations and static mixers.
-The pipeline is a combination of buried and above-ground pipe founded on piled pipe rack and concrete footings along its length.
+A 24” high-pressure gas pipeline approximately 1.3 km in length transports gas from the Loading Platform to the Gas Receiving Facility which comprises a piled metering area and includes 4 metering stations and static mixers.
+The pipeline is a combination of buried and above-ground pipe found on piled pipe racks and concrete footings along its length.

-The civil works included general earthworks, construction of a tsunami bund wall and a 2 km of roadway.
+The civil works included general earthworks, the construction of a tsunami bund wall, and a 2 km of roadway.

 Project Gallery